 What is discrimination?

 We believe that discrimination is never okay.
-Discrimination is contrary to the Equality Act 2010, which defines specific types of discrimination, and the University’s Student Disciplinary Procedure (Non-Academic) and Dignity at Work Policy.
-For staff, discrimination is also contrary to the Equality, Diversity and Inclusion in Employment Policy
+Discrimination is contrary to the Equality Act 2010 which defines specific types of discrimination, the University’s Student Disciplinary Procedure (Non-Academic) and Dignity at Work Policy.
+For staff, discrimination is also contrary to the Equality, Diversity and Inclusion in Employment Policy.

 Direct discrimination